 Moving through the course

 Personal tutoring is yet another layer put in place in order to support students through the course.
-This has been implemented after careful analysis and consideration of our student make up, that for the most part are adult learners, with an average age profile of 36 years old and have come back to education for a ‘second chance’.
+Our student make up are for the most part adult learners, with an average age profile of 36 years old and have come back to education for a ‘second chance’.
 Consequently, they need time to adapt to the requirements and challenges of learning.
 Personal tutors are allocated to individual students at the beginning of their studies and remain with their tutor until completion.

 Students are also required to formulate a personal development plan at the beginning of their studies and follow it throughout their studies.
 It is also checked and evaluated during scheduled tutorial sessions and formative feedback is provided.

 Finally, as discussed earlier, if personal tutors identify that a particular student is need of additional support, they refer them to our Academic Support Centre using our internal referral forms for further support.